Updated: June 7, 2024

 NOTE: Employees of programs funded by OCLA are not eligible to serve.

-One position is open on the Judicial Information System Committee (JISC) for a term beginning Aug.
-1, 2024 and ending July 31, 2027.
-The WSBA will nominate applicants to be appointed by the Chief Justice of the Washington State Supreme Court.
+One position is open on the Washington Pattern Jury Instructions Committee for a term beginning July 15, 2024, and ending July 15, 2028.
+The WSBA will nominate an applicant to be appointed by the Washington Supreme Court.
+The incumbent is eligible to apply for re-nomination.